jnozzi/cocoadev.com/markdown/NSViewFade.md

 The above code is placed in the public domain if anyone cares to use it.

-- General/ZacBedell
+- ZacBedell

 ----
-See also General/AMViewAnimation. --!Andy :)
+See also AMViewAnimation. --!Andy :)
 ----